swekondaparthi/NOTES/README.md

 Secrets separate the sensitive information for the application source code and store it in the cluster at the namespace level

+With import_role, the ansible-playbook command starts by parsing and inserting the role in the play before starting the execution.
+Ansible detects and reports syntax errors immediately and does not start the playbook execution.
+With include_role, however, Ansible parses and inserts the role in the play when it reaches the include_role task, during the play execution.
+If Ansible detects syntax errors in the role, then execution of the playbook is aborted.